Bogdanp/dramatiq/docs/source/cookbook.rst

            time.sleep(1)
            print("Done.")

-Whenever two ``one_at_a_time`` tasks run at the same time, one of them will be retried with exponential backoff.
+Whenever two ``one_at_a_time`` actors run at the same time, one of them will be retried with exponential backoff.
 This works by raising an exception and relying on the built-in Retries middleware to do the work of re-enqueueing the task.

 If you want rate limiters not to raise an exception when they can't be